 This risk vector does not currently affect security ratings.
 It is being evaluated for a period before being factored into security ratings.

-A default risk vector grade is assigned. |
+A default risk vector grade is assigned if there is insufficient or no data.

-Some findings cannot be traced back to specific companies due to the use of third party systems; such as web filters and Content Delivery Networks (CDN), that are capable of redirecting and encapsulating network traffic.
+Behavior: Some findings cannot be traced back to specific companies due to the use of third party systems; such as web filters and Content Delivery Networks (CDN), that are capable of redirecting and encapsulating network traffic.
 Some firewalls might also be detecting and blocking external scanning tools from getting any data.
-This is set in the center of the grading scale for computing into security ratings. ❖ If there are no findings and we are temporarily unable to collect data, the most recent grade is assigned for up to 400 days before being assigned the default grade. |

-The number of days a finding impacts the risk vector grade, assuming nothing changes in the future and the finding is not updated with new information.
-Learn why findings have a decay and lifetime period. |
+Lifetime is the number of days a finding impacts the risk vector grade, assuming nothing changes in the future and the finding is not updated with new information.
+This is defined by the number of days a finding will impact the risk vector grade.
+Learn why findings have a decay and lifetime period.

-Duration: 60 Days |
+Duration: 60 Days

-Percentage (out of 70.5% in Diligence): This risk vector does not currently affect security ratings. |
+Behavior: This risk vector does not currently affect security ratings.

 Evaluation